Team up with exuberant sled dogs on this exhilarating dogsledding and cross-country skiing expedition in the remote wilderness of northern Minnesota.

 Find reserves of tenacity and compassion.
 Outward Bound courses are designed to expand and stretch your limits so that every expedition is a true accomplishment and a memorable journey.

 Over one million acres in size, the BWCAW extends 150 miles along the Minnesotan/Canadian border.
 With over 1,200 miles of canoe routes, nearly 2,200 designated campsites and more than 1,000 lakes and streams, the BWCAW is a truly amazing place to experience the wilderness.
 It contains portage-linked lakes and streams, interspersed with islands, forests and crags.
 It has no piped water, prepared shelters, or signs to point the way.
-Within these borders you can canoe, portage and camp as the native peoples and French-Canadian Voyageurs did before you.
 The Boundary Waters' paddling routes offer outstanding opportunities for solitude, remoteness, teamwork, adventure and challenge.

 Course Stories